Watch 122 rescue dogs face off in this year's Puppy Bowl – KION546

 How the game works

-Like the Super Bowl, the Puppy Bowl will also feature two teams: Team Ruff (sporting orange bandanas) and Team Tuff (wearing blue).
+Like the Super Bowl, the Puppy Bowl will also feature two teams: Team Ruff (sporting orange bandanas) and Team Fluff (wearing blue).
 The canine athletes will face off for the Chewy “Lombarky” trophy.

 And if you can’t tell the difference between a touchdown and a field goal, don’t worry.
 The rules of the Puppy Bowl are a lot simpler than football.
 The pups will roam a mini football stadium decked out with chew toys and try to get a ball into one of two end zones.